Skip to main content

 subscribe:merge(["f1@my-edge", "f2@my-other-edge"]);

-While subscribe:merge merges the two flows into one stream, subscribe:pivot creates a stream of vector, where the vector contains values from all streams.
+While subscribe:merge merges the two flows into one stream, subscribe:pivot creates a stream of vector, where the vector contains elements from all streams.

 Further reading